-Mr. Ehrenwerth initially joined K&L Gates in 1974 and was elected to partnership in 1979.
-He served for over a decade on the firm's overall management committee and as administrative partner for the Pittsburgh office.
+David initially joined K&L Gates in 1974 and was elected to partnership in 1979.
+He served for over a decade on the firm's overall management committee and as managing partner for the Pittsburgh office.
 He returned to the firm in 2013 after serving from 2010-2012, by Presidential appointment, as Associate Commissioner of the United States Public Buildings Service and previously as Regional Administrator of the General Services Administration.

-Mr. Ehrenwerth has served as chairman of the Board of Montefiore University Hospital and has also served on the boards of Presbyterian University Hospital, the Pittsburgh Symphony, the Pennsylvania Board of Vocational Rehabilitation and the American Jewish Committee's National Board of Governors.
-He also has served as president of the Harvard Law School Association of Western Pennsylvania.
+David has served as chairman of the Board of Montefiore University Hospital and has also served on the boards of Presbyterian University Hospital, the Pittsburgh Symphony, the Pennsylvania Board of Vocational Rehabilitation and the American Jewish Committee's National Board of Governors.
+He also has served as President of the Harvard Law School Association of Western Pennsylvania.

-Selected by his peers as one of Pennsylvania’s Super Lawyers for several years, Mr. Ehrenwerth also is a fellow of the Allegheny County Bar Association.
-Mr. Ehrenwerth has received the State of Israel Bonds Legal Division Award for distinguished service to the legal profession and the Jewish and civic communities of the Tri-State Area.
+Named to the Pennsylvania Super Lawyers list for several years, David was also recognized in The Best Lawyers in America® 2023 for work in Real Estate Law.
+In addition, David also is a fellow of the Allegheny County Bar Association.
+David has received the State of Israel Bonds Legal Division Award for distinguished service to the legal profession and the Jewish and civic communities of the Tri-State Area.
 He also was the recipient of the Pittsburgh Chapter of the American Jewish Committee's Human Relations Award for his efforts in support of international and intergroup relations.

-By Presidential appointment, Mr. Ehrenwerth served from 2010 to 2012 as Associate Commissioner of the United States Public Buildings Service and previously as Regional Administrator of the General Services Administration.
-As Associate Commissioner, Mr. Ehrenwerth helped oversee the Federal Government’s national real estate portfolio of almost 400,000,000 square feet located in 10,000 properties.
+By Presidential appointment, David served from 2010 to 2012 as Associate Commissioner of the United States Public Buildings Service and previously as Regional Administrator of the General Services Administration.
+As Associate Commissioner, David helped oversee the Federal Government’s national real estate portfolio of almost 400,000,000 square feet located in 10,000 properties.
 The Public Buildings Service is one of the largest and most diversified real estate organizations in the world.
-Mr. Ehrenwerth also served as the Agency’s Senior Recovery Act Official in which capacity he oversaw the expenditure of the $5.5 billion dollars allocated by the American Recovery and Reinvestment Act for the construction and energy-efficient renovation of a wide range of Federal buildings throughout the country.
+David also served as the Agency’s Senior Recovery Act Official in which capacity he oversaw the expenditure of the $5.5 billion dollars allocated by the American Recovery and Reinvestment Act for the construction and energy-efficient renovation of a wide range of Federal buildings throughout the country.

-Prior to joining K&L Gates, Mr. Ehrenwerth served as an Assistant Attorney General of Pennsylvania and as Assistant Counsel for the Pennsylvania Crime Commission.
+Prior to joining K&L Gates, David served as an Assistant Attorney General of Pennsylvania and as Assistant Counsel for the Pennsylvania Crime Commission.
 He also served as a Captain in the United States Army Reserve.